 Top 10 Blockchain Statistics - (Editor’s Choice)

-- There are more than 270,000 confirmed transactions of Bitcoin daily, a staggering amount.
+- There are more than 250,000 confirmed transactions of Bitcoin daily.

 - Research from July 2021 shows that 89% of American adults have heard of Bitcoin.

-- As of 2021, about 106 million people around the world use cryptocurrencies.
+- An estimated 1 billion people around the world use cryptocurrencies.

 - About 46 million Americans (roughly 22% of the adult population) own a share of Bitcoin.

-- By 2025, financial analysts say, the global blockchain market will grow by $25.1 billion U.S. dollars.
+- By 2025, financial analysts say, the global blockchain market will grow by $39.17 billion US dollars.

 - 29% of all millennial American parents own cryptocurrency.